TutorialsSession Hijacking: Everything You Need To Know

 A man-in-the-browser attack infects the users’ computers with a Trojan (a virus often assumed to be genuine software).
 The attacker hijacks the session when the user installs the software and visits a target site.

-The man in the browser can do anything with transactions the user can perform.
-They can make new transactions, but the web server cannot identify the invalid asocess because it comes from the user’s computer.
+The user in the browser can perform any transaction that the man can do.
+They can make new transactions, but the web server cannot identify the invalid access because it comes from the user’s computer.

 5. Predictable Session ID